-- Granulated sweetener of choice– Optional, but recommended if you prefer a sweet brownie and if your protein powder is unsweetened.
+- Sweetener– Optional, but recommended if you prefer a sweet brownie and if your protein powder is unsweetened.
 Coconut sugar, white sugar, or maple syrup are both fantastic options.

 - Baking powder– To ensure the batter rises and transforms into an actual brownie!